badoo/styleguide/README.md

     },

     /**
      * This function returns element, which will be used for wrapping
-     * the content of sandboxes.
-It can be used for introducing
+     * of the sandboxes content.
+This element can be used for introducing
-     * special context providers within provided Component
+     * different extra features: context providers, props, controls
      * @optional
      * @returns {Component}
      */